 But what does social media use look like in Canada?
 What are the most popular social media platforms, how much time do Canadians spend on social media, and how is social media affecting our everyday lives?

-Read on to find the answer to these questions together with many other important statistics on social media use in Canada.
+Read on to find the answer to these questions together with many other important statistics on the use of social media in Canada.

 Social Media Statistics for Canadians

-- Canadians spend on average just over two hours per day on social media.
+• Canadians spend just under two hours per day on social media.

 Social Media in Canada